psycopg/psycopg2/doc/src/usage.rst

 Adaptation of Python values to SQL types
 ----------------------------------------

-Many standards Python types are adapted into SQL and returned as Python objects when a query is executed.
+Many standard Python types are adapted into SQL and returned as Python objects when a query is executed.

 If you need to convert other Python types to and from PostgreSQL data types,